coderefinery/python-progression/content/index.md

 **Day 2 morning**:
 - 09:00 - 10:00
+  - Version control
+  - Installing dependencies
     - Reproducible dependency management
-  - Version control
     - Conda environments
     - Installing dependencies on a supercomputer
   - Where to start with documentation
 - 10:00 - 10:30
   - {doc}`profiling`
 - 10:30 - 11:00
   - Good practices and tools

 :::{toctree}